Export usage data to S3

 }

-Use a non-AWS S3-compatible service
+Use a non-Amazon S3-compatible service

 Aperture also supports S3-compatible storage services beyond AWS.
 For Google Cloud Storage, MinIO, Backblaze B2, or any service with an S3-compatible API, you can use the same configuration with the addition of an endpoint field.